 5 steps to style icon status for this season's Spring Racing Carnival according to THE ICONIC's womenswear buyer, Lucienne Whealing.

-With the countdown well and truly on to the next Spring Racing Carnival soiree, AAMI's Derby Day on October 29, we looked to an industry expert for some fast fashion advice.
+With the countdown well and truly on to the next Spring Racing Carnival soiree, we looked to an industry expert for some fast fashion advice.
 Should we wear midriff?
 Who are the best brands to wear?
 What type of shoes are going to keep my feet comfy all day long?

 Local Australian retailer THE ICONIC is known for pretty frocks and stunning Cinderella-esque shoes, headwear and accessories.
 Plus the fastest delivery you need to take note of.
 (Especially when there's a last-minute outfit that needs to be scouted!)

 Here's how to score a winning look come race day.

 "We are spoilt for choice this season with such a variety of trends for Spring Racing.
 My favourites are the all white look, graphic prints and black and white monochrome.
 The 70s trend is an overarching trend of the season so you will see crochet and broderie anglaise trims, block prints and fluid bell sleeves coming through.
 Keep an eye out for soft pastels as well.
 Soft pink hues are really strong, and look like they will stay around ‘til Winter."

 2. Do: Take a scarf

 "Do: Always remember the races are a day event, so leave the short skirts and sequins for the nightclub and try to keep dress lengths just above the knee, or lower, for an effortless chic look.
 Hemline trends are really varied from ruffles, handkerchief and asymmetric, so there is a look for everyone.

 Do: Keep makeup bright and fresh.
 I love the look of a bold coral red lip against a fresh dewy complexion.

 Do: Take a scarf or light wrap just in case the weather turns.